thesleepingsage/hypr-lens/README.md

 ## Updating

-Pull the latest changes and run the update command to refresh installed files without re-prompting for setup options:
+Pull the latest changes and run the update command to refresh installed files:

 ```bash
 git pull
 ./hypr-lens-install.sh --update
 ```

-> This preserves your existing config and skips interactive prompts.
+This preserves your existing config and skips most setup prompts.

+> **💡 Integration Recovery:** If your `shell.qml` was overwritten (e.g., after updating your dotfiles), the update command will detect the missing integration and offer to fix it automatically.

 ### Starting hypr-lens